lqsullivan/lqsullivan.github.io/pages/about.md

 tags: [About]
 ---

 I'm Logan.
 Right now I'm a statistician at Medtronic.
 I got my masters in statistics from the University of Minnesota, and before that I spent some time doing neurobiology research at Missouri State University.
-If you want to know more about my academic and profesional backgrounds, check out my Linkedin (see footer).
+If you want to know more about my academic and professional backgrounds, check out my LinkedIn (see footer).

 In my spare time, I play ton of board games, read a bit, play clawhammer banjo, work through a backlog of movies, and try to document some of my other projects here.